Frequently Asked Questions

 How do I apply?

-You can apply via LSAC or complete and submit an application to us in hard copy format to:
+You can apply via LSAC or complete and submit a mail-in application to us to

 Duke Law School